Alisayyy/NLP-HW6-Tagging/README.md

 Both model performs well on known words.
 CRF outperforms HMM on seen words by a small margin, but HMM has a slightly better accuracy on novel words compared to CRF.

 Error patterns: Both models make errors in predicting the token "OOV."
 Sometimes CRF predicts it as a noun, while HMM predicts it as a verb.
 This suggests a challenge in handling out-of-vocabulary tokens.<br>
-The HMM model tends to predict "OOV" as a noun (N), while the CRF model varies between predicting it as a conjunction (C) and a noun (N).
+The HMM model tends to predict "OOV" as a noun (N) and a verb (V), while the CRF model varies between predicting it as a conjunction (C) and a noun (N).
 These differences highlight the nuanced differences in how each model handles unseen or out-of-vocabulary words.

 ## b
 CRF ensup:<br>